 Luke Powell’s Working Sail is back!

-The success of Christian Topf’s epic production From the Loft Floor to the Sea shows that interest in traditional wooden boatbuilding, and the pilot cutter as an exemplar of it, is unabated.
-We’re reissuing Luke’s 2012 account of his life in wooden boats – covering the entire bevy of his earlier pilot cutters – in the spring.
-We’re keen to set the print run to meet anticipated demand as closely as possible, and to this end we’re taking pre-orders right now.
-And when it’s gone, it’s gone!
+The success of Christian Topf’s epic production From the Loft Floor to the Sea (now out of print – sorry!) shows that interest in traditional wooden boatbuilding, and the pilot cutter as an exemplar of it, is unabated.
+We’ve now reissued Luke’s 2012 account of his life in wooden boats – covering the entire bevy of his earlier pilot cutters.

 You can learn more and secure a copy here.